hp2604/Nk_Hospital_Console/README.md

 ### Executing Program
  - Open Java Ide and open the folder  where you unzip the folder .
  - Now simply run by play the run button of ide.
 Make sure that database is conect with ide.
- - For cmd follow the given command
+ - To run program in cmd follow this step
-   1. cd `folder Location`
+>   1. Open cmd